1j01/anypalette.js/README.md

 ## API

 See the [changelog](CHANGELOG.md) for upgrading.
-Undocumented properties and methods may break without notice.
+Properties and methods not documented here may break without notice.

 ### `AnyPalette.loadPalette(options, callback)`